Jaroslav01/CPanel/README.md

 ## Mac
 Mosquitto can be installed from the homebrew project.
 See brew.sh and then use brew install mosquitto<br>

-Linux distributions with snap support<br>
+## Linux distributions with snap support
 >snap install mosquitto
 ## Debian
 https://mosquitto.org/2013/01/mosquitto-debian-repository<br>